andreaskuster/black-parrot-branch-predictor/README.md

 ## Branch Predictor Implementations

-In this section, we will have a look at all branch predictor implementations, their functionality and their performance.
+In this section, we will have a look at all branch predictor implementations, their functionality and performance.

 ### Static Branch Predictors
-Static branch predictors are very simple predictors used mostly in the earliest designs.
+Static branch predictors are very simple predictors used mostly used in the earliest processor designs.
 They do not rely on the branch history at runtime, but rather predict on the bases of the branch type.

 ### Always Not Taken